kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ## Differential privacy levels {#levels}

+> KT: I think we should distinguish between the randomizer and the DP guarantee.
+> So I have attempted to use Client randomizer and Aggregator randomizer to describe
+> the noise addition by those two, and Local  DP and Aggregator DP to refer to the privacy guarantee.
+> The distinction is important because Client randomizer + aggregate gives an aggregator DP guarantee.

-Ther are two levels of privacy protection: local differential privacy (local DP) and aggregator differential privacy (aggregator DP).
+There are two levels of privacy protection: local differential privacy (local DP) and aggregator differential privacy (aggregator DP).

 > OPEN ISSUE: or call it secure aggregator dp, or central dp.